List of awards and nominations received by Home and Away: Inside Soap Awards (UK)

 In 1993, readers of Inside Soap magazine were asked to vote in the first Inside Soap TV Awards.
 The awards were later brought back as the Inside Soap Awards, and have been running every year since 1996.
+In 2026, Home and Away was included in all of the main categories for the first time since 2009, following the cancellation of fellow daytime soaps Doctors and Neighbours.